aerosol/eco/README.md

 * You are not using any validators except for the basic syntax coherence.
 * The configuration read is a list of key-value terms.

-If any of the above is false, eco will crash with an error message that should be self-explainatory.
+If any of the above assumtions is not true, eco will crash with an error message that should be self-explainatory.
 If you want to modify those assumptions, you might be interested in calling `setup/2` which accepts a list of additional setup options.

-`setup` returns the `Filename` argument, which is done just for convinience.
+`setup` returns the `Filename` argument, which is done only for convinience.

-The configuration is loaded now and are ready to fetch its values.
+The configuration is loaded now and are ready proceed.

   ```erlang